esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ### Lesson 3: Identify Potential Accessibility Issues in Design Systems

 **Goal of this lesson 🎯**
-- Get you thinking abou
+- Get you thinking about *potential accessibility issues* when reviewing design systems, mockups, layouts, and components.

+**Includes challenges that provides opportunity to:**
+-

 ## Useful resources
 TODO: Add more  useful links.